OpenEnergyPlatform/oeplatform/docs/install-and-documentation/install/installation.md

     7. Deploy locally
         - Check if the all connected database servers are running.
+            - sudo service postgresql start
+            - in the directory where you installed

         - `python manage.py runserver`
         - Open Browser URL: 127.0.0.1:8000